gil2rok/crispr-phylogeny/lab_ntbk/lab_ntbk.md

 - :star: How to evaluate results?
   1. Can **compare the true phylogenetic tree with an estimated phylogenetic tree** (created from the distance between optimized hyperbolic embeddings with nearest neighbor joining / UPGMA).
 However, the process of creating the estimated phylogenetic tree is not 100% accurate
   2. Can **compare the original distance matrix** (created with ancestry-aware Hamming distance of character matrix entries) **to estimated distance matrix** (created from the distance between optimized hyperbolic embeddings).
 However, created the original distance matrix is not 100% accurate b/c ancestry-aware Hamming distance compresses much information; the estimated distance matrix is completely accurate with respect to the optimized hyperbolic embeddings.
+      - In current implementation, my original distance matrix is computed with the ancestry-aware Hamming distance between casettes of leaf nodes. **This is incorrect** b/c much information is lost using the ancestry-aware Hamming distance function.
+Instead, I should examine the pairwise distance leaf nodes in the true graph.
+      - When I compare my estimated distance matrix (from optimized hyperbolic embeddings) to the true distance matrix (specified above) I need to do so in a scale invariant way.
+This can be done by normalizing (perhaps across rows or columns?) or by element-wise division.
+- Found that **Cassioepia computes likelihood** for continous time Markov chain [here](https://cassiopeia-lineage.readthedocs.io/en/latest/api/reference/cassiopeia.tl.calculate_likelihood_continuous.html).

 # April 2nd, 2023